IanBoyanZhang/MasteringRTOS/README.md

   When the count value reaches zero there are no free resources.
 When a task finishes with the resource it 'gives' the semaphore back thus incrementing semaphores count value

+## Events Latching

+1. When the interrupts/events happen relatively slow, the binary semaphore can latch at most only one event

+2. If multiple interrupts/events trigger back to back, then the binary semaphore will not able to latch all the events.
+So some events will be lost

+3. How to solve the above issue?
+Welcome to the world of "counting semaphore"

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)